reactive-python/reactpy/docs/source/roadmap.rst

     location in the layout.

-    By default React requires keys to be used to communicate element identity whenever the order or number of simbling elements can change.
+    By default React requires keys to be used to communicate element identity whenever the order or number of sibling elements can change.
 While there are clear performance benefits for adhering to this stipulation, it's often confusing for new developers.
 React has the further advantage of the JSX syntax, which makes it easier for the program to determine exactly when keys must be supplied by the user.
-To make the experience for new users simpler, and due to a lack of inforcement via JSX, IDOM will be to assume that any element without a key is new.
-Thus, for IDOM, keys will primarilly be a tool for optimization rather than a functional requirement.
+To make the experience for new users simpler, and due to a lack of enforcement via JSX, IDOM will be to assume that any element without a key is new.
+Thus, for IDOM, keys will primarily be a tool for optimization rather than a functional requirement.

     - Related issues: :issue:`330`, :issue:`19`, :issue:`351`
     - Related work: :pull:`345`